Terms & Conditions

 11.7 These terms and conditions shall be governed by and interpreted in accordance with the laws of England and Wales and you hereby submit to the exclusive jurisdiction of the courts of England and Wales.

-Latest Terms & Conditions uploaded on 6 June 2019.
-This version included updates to section 3 relating to requirements for finalists to incorporate before receiving prize funding
+Latest Terms & Conditions uploaded on 24 July 2019.
+This version included updates to section 8 relating to intellectual property and section 9 relating to confidentiality.